Continue scrolling down or search by keyword in the menu

 Sometimes Uncertainty Feels Thrilling

 One key to getting comfortable with uncertainty is to recognize that informational uncertainty does not always create negative emotions.
 We have all experienced the thrill of being surprised.
 We frequently put ourselves in situations designed to be unpredictable.
-Mystery novels and cliff-hanger season finales would not be entertaining if the uncertainty of what happens next created negative emotions.
+Mystery novels and cliff-hanger season finales would not be entertaining if uncertainty about what happens next created negative emotions.
 We lack information.
 We cannot predict.
 We cannot control, yet we feel entertained and engaged rather than desperate and paralyzed.

 Of course, the difference in how uncertainty makes us feel has everything to do with what’s at risk.
 I can enjoy the suspense of a naïve character on the screen reaching for a door that they’ll soon regret opening.
 If only they could hear the pulsating music accompanying the scene the way I hear it, they’d think twice about turning that doorknob.
 I enjoy the scene because I’m not walking through the door.
 The doomed character and I have the same informational uncertainty, but very different emotional uncertainty.
 The problem is not about the information we lack!